-As employees evaluate their student loan situation in the face of the repayment deadline, many may determine that financing large student loan debt may help ease the month-to-month strain.
-In the meantime, employers can counsel workers on the importance of a good credit score when applying for student loan refinancing and other debt.
+As employees evaluate their student loan options in the face of the repayment deadline, many may determine that refinancing large student loan debt may help ease the month-to-month strain.
+Employers can counsel workers on the importance of a good credit score when applying for student loan refinancing and other debt.

 The CARES Act did more than offer the repayment pause.
 It also included a provision that encourages employers to offer student loan repayment benefits.
 Employers can now provide up to $5,250 annually for an employee’s student loan repayment through 2025.
 These payments can be made directly to the employee or to the student loan carrier.

 Employees won’t pay income tax on contributions made by their employers toward educational assistance programs, yet the employer also gets a payroll tax exclusion on these funds.
 This change has encouraged many firms to start offering student loan repayment benefits.

 What’s more, the SECURE 2.0 Act which passed the House on March 29, 2022, addresses student loan debt by permitting employers to make matching contributions to retirement plans based on employees’ student loan payments.
 This can be a stand-alone benefit, or part of a bigger benefits package.
 The provision goes into effect January 1, 2024.

 Using a 401(k) match to help employees pay off student loans doesn’t reduce the amount of the student loan, but it does help reduce the problems workers with student debt often have in saving for retirement.

 A large share of the U.S. workforce has student loan debt, and, after a break of three years, payments on federal student loans will resume on October 1, 2023.
 As a result, many workers may struggle to resume (and, if they are recent grads, start) these payments.